Solaia

 The Marchesi Antinori 2018 Solaia reveals a silky and elegant personality, and the wine steps away from some of the more robust fruit weight and dark concentration that we've seen in the past.
 This elegant vintage prizes on fruit purity and focus with black plum, cassis, blue flower, pencil shaving and lots of sweet spice from the oak that recalls clove and toasted almond.
 The blend is mostly Cabernet Sauvignon with smaller parts Cabernet Franc and Sangiovese.
 The fruit is harvested at the Antinori family's Tenuta Tignanello at the heart of the Chianti Classico appellation.
 The percentage of Cabernet Franc used in the blend is the ultimate Solaia wild card.
 In this vintage, the Franc has been increased to 7%, and that number is expected to be even higher in 2019 as the vines get older and the fruit more complex.
 This is a beautiful wine, the 2018 Solaia is delicious on all fronts as expected.

-The Marchesi Antinori 2017 Solaia offers a uniquely floral personality with wild rose and lilac that comes as a surprise, especially if you are expecting the more robust and opulent dark fruit associated with this vintage.
-To use a word that is popular now, the aromas are absolutely lifted.
-This is a bouquet-driven wine, showing great oak choices that are synergistic with the light and considerably thinner palate.
-Dried or pressed flowers cede to cherry, blueberry, some red meat char, and a light touch of cinnamon.
-My impression is that the dry extract from the oak ultimately plays a bigger role in the overall flavour profile, preserving its red fruit core, nevertheless.
-The wine is very accessible in terms of mouthfeel, showing a comparatively thinner and shorter approach.
-With more time in the glass, it offers some of the white soil dust that is a standard Solaia signature.
+The Marchesi Antinori 2017 Solaia presents a uniquely floral personality, with notes of wild rose and lilac that come as a surprise, especially when one might expect the more robust and opulent dark fruit associated with this vintage.
+To use a popular term, the aromas are absolutely lifted.
+This is a bouquet-driven wine, showcasing excellent oak choices that synergize with the light and considerably thinner palate.
+Dried or pressed flowers give way to cherry, blueberry, a hint of red meat char, and a light touch of cinnamon.
+The impression is that the dry extract from the oak plays a more significant role in the overall flavor profile while still preserving the red fruit core.
+The wine is very accessible in terms of mouthfeel, with a comparatively thinner and shorter approach.
+With more time in the glass, it reveals some of the white soil dust that is a signature of Solaia.

-The Marchesi Antinori 2017 Solaia offers a uniquely floral personality with wild rose and lilac that comes as a surprise, especially if you are expecting the more robust and opulent dark fruit associated with this vintage.
-To use a word that is popular now, the aromas are absolutely lifted.
-This is a bouquet-driven wine, showing great oak choices that are synergistic with the light and considerably thinner palate.
-Dried or pressed flowers cede to cherry, blueberry, some red meat char, and a light touch of cinnamon.
-My impression is that the dry extract from the oak ultimately plays a bigger role in the overall flavour profile, preserving its red fruit core, nevertheless.
-The wine is very accessible in terms of mouthfeel, showing a comparatively thinner and shorter approach.
-With more time in the glass, it offers some of the white soil dust that is a standard Solaia signature.
-It will be released the first week of September.
+The Marchesi Antinori 2017 Solaia presents a uniquely floral personality, with notes of wild rose and lilac that come as a surprise, especially when one might expect the more robust and opulent dark fruit associated with this vintage.
+To use a popular term, the aromas are absolutely lifted.
+This is a bouquet-driven wine, showcasing excellent oak choices that synergize with the light and considerably thinner palate.
+Dried or pressed flowers give way to cherry, blueberry, a hint of red meat char, and a light touch of cinnamon.
+The impression is that the dry extract from the oak plays a more significant role in the overall flavor profile while still preserving the red fruit core.
+The wine is very accessible in terms of mouthfeel, with a comparatively thinner and shorter approach.
+With more time in the glass, it reveals some of the white soil dust that is a signature of Solaia.

 There is a magical infinity, a continuous loop of compatibilities, between the icon wines of Tuscany and the 2015 vintage.
 The stunning 2015 Solaia is solid evidence of this perfect alignment.
-This was a warm vintage that shows less favourably in my opinion in different parts of Italy and with other grapes that render their most elegant performances in the cooler vintages.
-I would put pure expressions of Nebbiolo and Sangiovese in this category.
+This was a warm vintage that, in the opinion of some, shows less favorably in different parts of Italy and with other grapes that express their most elegant performances in cooler vintages.
+Pure expressions of Nebbiolo and Sangiovese would fall into this category.
 However, Tuscany and many of her great blended reds (made partially or fully with international grapes) operate according to a different logic.
-To me, their maximum expression comes when you can taste that Tuscan sunshine beaming from within.
-Its rays are brilliant and warm.
-They shine across the senses with opulence and intensity.
-The very name Solaia evokes the concept of sunshine and this unique Tuscan wine archetype I am referring to.
-With the 2015 vintage, Solaia is liquid sunshine not just in name but also in fact.
-The bouquet is immediately soft and sensual with dark fruit, spice, and sweet tobacco.
-The mouthfeel shows intensity and power, but you don't get any heavy residue from the dry extract.
-Indeed, the wine feels glossy, tonic, and fresh.
-It is composed of mostly Cabernet Sauvignon with Sangiovese and a tiny part Cabernet Franc.
-There is a bit of crunch or snap that comes thanks to the more acidity-prone Sangiovese grape.
+To some, their maximum expression comes when the Tuscan sunshine can be tasted beaming from within.
+Its rays are brilliant and warm, shining across the senses with opulence and intensity.
+The very name "Solaia" evokes the concept of sunshine and this unique Tuscan wine archetype.
+With the 2015 vintage, Solaia is liquid sunshine, not just in name, but also in fact.
+The bouquet is immediately soft and sensual, with dark fruit, spice, and sweet tobacco.
+The mouthfeel shows intensity and power, yet there is no heavy residue from the dry extract (measured at 33 grams per liter).
+The wine feels glossy, tonic, and fresh.
+Composed mostly of Cabernet Sauvignon, with Sangiovese and a small amount of Cabernet Franc, there is a bit of crunch or snap from the more acidity-prone Sangiovese grape (the wine measures 3.5 in pH).
 Finally, the tannins are beautifully sweet and ripe.
-This wine is meticulously executed, and the 2015 vintage lives up to an ideal of what we imagine Solaia to be.
+This wine is meticulously executed, and the 2015 vintage lives up to the ideal of what Solaia is imagined to be.

 The 2014 Solaia will be released during the second half of 2017.
-This is a fine-tuned expression that shows a focused sense of detail and careful attention.
-The quota of Cabernet Franc has been upped by a hair and this makes a big difference, especially in terms of the wine's bouquet.
-Otherwise, this celebrated Tuscan blend is mostly Cabernet Sauvignon with Sangiovese.
-It opens to dark fruit aromas with crushed mineral, pipe tobacco, pressed flower, and toasted spice.
+It is a finely tuned expression that shows a focused sense of detail and careful attention.
+The quota of Cabernet Franc has been increased slightly, making a significant difference, particularly in terms of the wine's bouquet.
+Otherwise, this celebrated Tuscan blend is primarily Cabernet Sauvignon with Sangiovese.
+It opens with dark fruit aromas, crushed mineral, pipe tobacco, pressed flower, and toasted spice.
 Its appearance is midnight black and profound.
-The wine delivers a sense of sheer excitement and nervousness that will subside with another few years of bottle age.
-Nonetheless, I think a certain amount of that bright edginess or rigidness will always be part of this cool vintage Solaia.
-In the mouth, the wine is firm, compact, and dense.
+The wine delivers a sense of sheer excitement and nervousness that will soften with a few more years of bottle age.
+Nonetheless, a certain amount of that bright edginess or rigidity is expected to remain a characteristic of this cool vintage Solaia.
+On the palate, the wine is firm, compact, and dense.
 The tannins are chiseled to the point of sublime integration.
-Marchesi Antinori made 40% less Solaia in this vintage to maintain the quality you taste here.
+Marchesi Antinori produced 40% less Solaia in this vintage in order to maintain the exceptional quality that is evident here.

 Marchesi Antinori's 2013 Solaia is a profound and meaningful wine that is based mostly on Cabernet Sauvignon with Sangiovese and Cabernet Franc in supporting roles.
 It sports a dark and thick texture with plump fruit and spice, grilled herb, and black pepper.
 The bouquet is intense and layered with the kind of complexity that is best admired as the wine shifts and evolves in the glass.
 The textual impact is also impressive—you feel the inherent power and the structure, but these elements are never overdone.
 The best is yet to come; this Solaia is built for long cellar aging.